MPF’s Linden Prairie. Photo: R. S. Kinnerson

 About the Missouri Prairie Foundation

-What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages more than 3,300 acres of land, produces one of North America’s only magazines on native grasslands and has members from more than 1,400 households—and continues to advocate for state-wide prairie protection.
-Our work would not be possible without the many hours of service from our dedicated board members, our generous members and other supporters, our loyal volunteers and our committed four staff members.
+What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages more than 3,300 acres of land, produces one of North America’s only magazines on native grasslands and has members from more than 1,400 households in Missouri and across the United States.
+We continue to advocate for state-wide prairie protection.
+Our work would not be possible without the many hours of service from our dedicated board members, our generous members and other supporters, our loyal volunteers and our committed staff members.